linroger/FinanceCompendium/II. Economics/International/International Economics/VII - Balance of Payments/18 - Balance of Payments II - Output and Policies.md

 Economists have also studied convergence in the prices of individual goods.
 For example, several studies focused on Europe have looked at the prices of various goods in different countries (e.g., retail prices of cars and TV sets, and the prices of Marlboro cigarettes in duty-free shops).
 These studies showed that higher exchange rate volatility is associated with larger price differences between locations.
 In particular, while price gaps still remain for many goods, the "in" countries (members of the ERM and now the Eurozone) saw prices converge much more than the "out" countries.[9]

-# APPLICATION

-# Do Fixed Exchange Rates Diminish Monetary Autonomy and Stability?
+### APPLICATION: Do Fixed Exchange Rates Diminish Monetary Autonomy and Stability?

 Probably the single most powerful argument against a fixed exchange rate is provided by the trilemma.
 An economy that unilaterally pegs to a foreign currency sacrifices its monetary policy autonomy.